mariohernandez/component-based-development/docs/chapter-3/drupal-attributes.md

 </article>
 ```

 > Note that the `without` twig filter in this example is a Drupal-specific filter, so for the style guide we'll want to make sure we’re using one that supports Drupal’s custom filters.
-Pattern Lab have configuration options that support Drupal twig filters.
+Pattern Lab has configuration options that support Drupal twig filters.